MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 ## Create and manage a workspace identity

 You must be a workspace admin to be able to create and manage a workspace identity.
-The workspace you're creating the identity for can't be a My Workspace.
+The workspace you're creating the identity for can't be a **My Workspace**.
 1. Navigate to the workspace and open the workspace settings.
 1. Select the **Workspace identity** tab.
 1. Select the **+ Workspace identity** button.